What is a cold?

 - Gargling with warm salt water can help soothe a sore throat.

 - Use saline (salt water) drops to help clear a stuffy nose.
-If your infant is having trouble feeding because of a stuffed nose, you can use nose suction products: such as a nasal aspirator or bulb suction.
+If your infant is having trouble feeding because of a stuffed nose, you can use nose suction products such as a nasal aspirator or bulb suction.
 Use saline nose drops or saline nose spray if the mucus is very thick.
 The spray goes well into the nasal passages and may be easier to use and may work better than the drops.

-Note: Other videos may be recommended by the host channel (e.g. YouTube, Vimeo).
+Used with permission from the Hospital for Sick Children Note: Other videos may be recommended by the host channel (e.g., YouTube, Vimeo).
 These suggestions may be based on your personal search history and other factors.
-The WRHA does not control these suggestions and is not responsible for and may not endorse the content.
+The Manitoba government does not control these suggestions and is not responsible for and may not endorse the content.

 How is a cold, the flu or COVID-19 diagnosed?